-WARNING: this article, the online exhibition and curated collections contain names, images or voices of deceased Aboriginal and Torres Strait Islander people.
+WARNING: this article contain names, images or voices of deceased Aboriginal and Torres Strait Islander people.

-Archie has been performing since 1988, releasing 9 studio albums, 2 live albums and the soundtrack for The Tracker (2002).
+Archie started performing in 1988, releasing 9 studio albums, 2 live albums and the soundtrack for The Tracker (2002).

 He was named as 2020 Victorian Australian of the Year, adding to his many accolades, including 5 ARIA Awards and a Human Rights Medal in 1990 for 'Took The Children Away'.

 - After a stroke in 2010 Archie had to learn how to play guitar again.

 - Boxer Lionel Rose was Archie's cousin.
 Archie's Dad 'Snowball' was also a boxer.